DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 127. Better Death Physics - No Collision https://www.nexusmods.com/starfield/mods/5600?tab=files
 128. Pasrticle Weapons Orb Fix https://www.nexusmods.com/starfield/mods/6699?tab=files
 129. Star Wars Name Replacer Override Patch https://www.nexusmods.com/starfield/mods/9421?tab=files <br />
-     Install the optional file only, as you installed the main one in the beginning.
+     Install the optional file only, as you already installed the main one in the beginning.
 130. Star Wars Genesis Override Patch (VERY IMPORTANT) https://drive.google.com/drive/folders/1WaVrlGY144bWFqygE4MVmQcPbBng-eS7?usp=sharing <br />
-      This last mod is literally the thing holding this modlist
+      This last mod is literally the thing holding this modlist together.
+Please make sure you install it.

 ## **Plugins Load Order:**<br />
 I cannot stress this enough.
 If you don't match this on the tea then you will have issues on top of issues and I won't be able to help you.